-The analysis of horizon structure leads us to get a maximum allowed value of Gauss-Bonnet coupling constant, $\alpha_0$, for fixed values of $M$ and $g$ such that for $\alpha>\alpha_0$ no black hole solution.
-Whereas, $\alpha<\alpha_0$ and $\alpha=\alpha_0$, respectively, corresponded black hole with double and single degenerate horizon radius.
+The analysis of horizon structure leads us to obtain a maximum allowed value of Gauss--Bonnet coupling constant, $\alpha_0$, for fixed values of $M$ and $g$ such that for $\alpha>\alpha_0$ no black hole solution exists.
+Whereas $\alpha<\alpha_0$ and $\alpha=\alpha_0$ correspond to black holes with double and single degenerate horizon radii.
 We computed the Hawking temperature ($T_+$), entropy ($S_+$), heat capacity ($C_+$) and Gibb's free energy ($ F_+ $) associated with the horizon radius of the black hole.
-In turns, we in details analysed the specific heat and found that there existed second-order phase transition with diverging $C_+$ at critical radius, $r_+^c$.
-The black holes with $r_+<r_+^c$ found to be locally thermodynamical stable and on the other hand black holes with $r_+<r_*$ and $r_+>r_+^c$ found to be locally unstable.
-While the analysis of Gibb's free energy $F_+$ leads us to find that $4D$ Hayward-EGB black holes with smaller horizon radius are globally stable with $F_+<0$, whereas those with the larger value of horizon radius having $F_+>0$ are globally unstable.
-Finally, we have also shown that the $4D$ Hayward-EGB black holes evaporation results in a stable black hole remnant with zero temperature $T_+=0$ and positive specific heat $C_+>0$.
+In turn, we analyzed in detail the specific heat and found that there existed a second-order phase transition with diverging $C_+$ at a critical radius, $r_+^c$.
+The black holes with $r_+<r_+^c$ were found to be locally thermodynamically stable, and on the other hand, black holes with $r_+<r_*$ and $r_+>r_+^c$ were found to be locally unstable.
+While the analysis of Gibb's free energy $F_+$ leads us to find that $4D$ nonsingular EGB black holes with smaller horizon radius' are globally stable with $F_+<0$, whereas those with the more considerable value of horizon radius having $F_+>0$ are globally unstable.
+Finally, we have shown that the $4D$ nonsingular EGB black holes evaporation results in a stable black hole remnant with zero temperature $T_+=0$ and positive specific heat $C_+>0$.